Please note from Monday 1st April 2019 the charge for prescription will now be £9 per item.

 Important Change to Repeat Prescriptions

-Due to large volume of calls we are trying to deal with, we regret we will no longer be able to take requests for repeat medication over the phone.
+Due to large volume of calls we are trying to deal with, we now no longer take requests for repeat medication over the phone.

 Please use one of our alternative ways of ordering such as